mrheinen/git-llm-reviewer/README.md

 ## Versioning

-`git-llm-review` uses semantic versioning and Git tags for versioning.
+`git-llm-reviewer` uses semantic versioning and Git tags for versioning.
 The build process automatically embeds version information from Git tags into the binary.

 ## Development